bruno-berndt-lima/Blog-App/README.md

 VITE_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key
 ```

-## 📝 API Documentation

-The API documentation is available at `/api-docs` when running the backend server.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Bruno Berndt Lima - Initial work

-## 🙏 Acknowledgments

-- Clerk for authentication services
-- MongoDB for database services
-- All other open-source contributors